 Issues, Concerns, Themes, Values My Place Sally Morgan #

-Call of bird - symbol - Aboriginal call will continue.
+The call of the bird at the end becomes a symbol that the Aboriginal call will continue.

 Threat of separation — alienation of her people.

 She is taken away from her people to Perth against the law.